Parents’ perceptions and attitudes to STEM

 Attitudes and engagement with STEM

-Compare STEM interest and perceptions among parents across demographic groups, including how often they talk with their kids about STEM.
+You can use this interactive data to compare STEM interest and perceptions among parents across demographic groups, including how often they talk with their kids about STEM.

 How to read this chart